 Martin Aveling tells us: “Wildlife Artivism is a growing trend in conservation, where elements of fantasy are combined with reality to unearth hidden truths.
 It tackles the big issues faced by our planet and its wildlife through storytelling embedded in art.The human brain can process images 60,000 times faster than text.
 More and more we find ourselves craving quality visual content, and this presents a ripe opportunity for visual artists to play an important role in communicating challenges faced by the environment.”

 Tickets will be on sale at noon on the 1st June 2021 with the event taking place at 5pm (UK time) that day.
 These are free but an optional donation is greatly appreciated.
-Numbers are limited so do book as soon as tickets are available.

 Martin Aveling, also known as Mart, has been pivotal in this movement.
 Growing up in Africa, he has become passionate about conservation and has used his art to raise over £40,000 for wildlife conservation.
 He has since exhibited all over the world, including the USA, France, Kenya and the UK.
 Martin is also a big supporter of DSWF and one of our partner artists!

 Sofiya Shukhova is a Russian-born Singapore-based wildlife artivist and conservationist.
 Using her art, she urges public attention to less known, less covered conservation topics.
 Both education and work experience in conservation help Sofiya to be at ‘the heart’ of wildlife protection, making her art all the more powerful.
 Apart from creating wildlife art, Sofiya works at Creature Conserve and the IUCN SSC Asian Songbird Trade Specialist Group.